VR can help minimize human errors in the most safety-critical environment

 Training in a traditional physical simulator is expensive, but building a physical simulator is even more expensive.
 A physical simulator means building an exact, functional replica of the real environment, such as the control room of a power plant.
 Recreating a virtual replica costs only a fraction compared to that, bringing about huge cost savings and the ability to implement changes quickly.

 “The cost of a VR simulator is 1/10th of the cost of building a physical simulator.
-And with the Varjo VR-1, the visual fidelity of our virtual simulator is finally on a level that it should be.”
+And with Varjo, the visual fidelity of our virtual simulator is finally on a level that it should be.”

 Virtual validations bring cost savings

-When Bergroth tried the Varjo VR-1 for the first time, he immediately saw the potential for operator training and design validation.
+When Bergroth tried Varjo’s device for the first time, he immediately saw the potential for operator training and design validation.

 “From the first headsets onwards, the low resolution has always been on top of everybody’s minds.”